Version: 2022.3

 Show stats for ‘current frame’ By default, when you select the Current Frame button and enter Current Frame mode, the frame indicator line doesn’t have annotations with the stats for the current frame.
 This is because the stats annotations might make it difficult to view data in real-time.
 To display the annotations, enable this setting.

-Default recording state Select which recording state the Profiler should open in.
+Default recording state which recording state the Profiler should open in.
 Choose from Enabled, Disabled, or Remember.
 Enabled keeps the Record button enabled between sessions, while Disbled disables it, regardless of whether you turn it on or off during your profiling session.
 The Remember state remembers whether you have enabled or disabled the Record button during your session and keeps it at its last state next time you open the Profiler window.

-Custom connection ID Enter the connection name that you want to use for the device that’s running your application in the Attach to Player drop down in the Profiler Window or Console WindowA Unity Editor window that shows errors, warnings and other messages generated by Unity, or your own scripts.
+Custom connection ID The connection name that you want to use for the device that’s running your application in the Attach to Player drop down in the Profiler Window or Console WindowA Unity Editor window that shows errors, warnings and other messages generated by Unity, or your own scripts.
 More info

 See in Glossary